 - You can email HMRC directly for further advice or guidance if you are struggling to find the right commodity codes for your products.

-In the year 2021 and beyond, you must have a good understanding of what a commodity code is, and the more prominent role they will play in the international shipping of products and goods.
+If you are importing or exporting goods from the UK, you must have a good understanding of what a commodity code is, and the more prominent role they will play in the international shipping of products and goods.
 To learn more about these tariff changes, you can follow GOV. UK's latest information here, and you can learn more about the effect these changes will have on online shopping by reading our blog article on international shipping with shop & ship here.